lyubomir-bozhinov/my-manager-readme/README.md

 ### **Final Thoughts**
 This isn’t meant to be perfect or complete.
 It’s a starting point: something we’ll shape together as we go.
 If anything here doesn’t sit right, please say so.
 I’m always open to suggestions.

 *Thanks for taking the time to read this.
-I look forward to hearing your thoughts.*
+I'd love to hear your thoughts.*